 This means that an aging dog may actually benefit from broccoli’s powerful vitamin.
 Older dogs are also more prone to diseases and cancers, which Vitamin C has been known to battle.
 Too much C in their system won’t likely hurt them because they will urinate the excess vitamin.

-Broccoli For a Healthy Dog Heart
+3. Broccoli Promotes a Healthy Dog Heart

-Broccoli Will Reduce Cholesterol in Dogs
+4. Broccoli Might Reduce Cholesterol in Dogs

 Cholesterol is something that can slowly build up in your dog’s system very silently.
 It’s something that vets don’t test for or diagnose as often as they should.
 The medical condition Hyperlipidemia is often overlooked, but could cause damage as your dog ages.

 Hyperlipidemia occurs when there is an elevation of blood lipids (cholesterol) in dogs.
 This is actually quite a common phenomenon with dogs and could cause other health problems later on in life.

 The good news is that broccoli is likely able to lower cholesterol in dogs.
 In fact, Broccoli contains a lot of soluble fiber, which will draw out the cholesterol from your dog’s body.
 A few pieces of broccoli every now and then should combat the slow buildup of cholesterol over time.

 There are many other fruits and vegetables with high soluble fiber to battle high cholesterol in dogs.
 Just to name a few, there are apples, strawberries, pineapples, oranges, beans and several types of nuts.